nataliar9065/sep10-freedom-project/blog/entry01.md

  ## Skills

  ####
  A skill that I've learned throughout this project is **managing time, how to google, and researching** learning how to google and find reliable websites is important in order to have correct research.
-Managing time is also a big skill because you need to proceed everything ittle by little and not all in a big rush.
+Managing time is also a big skill to know because you need to proceed everything ittle by little and not all in a big rush.

 [Next](entry02.md)